 Known for its diverse population and artistic vibes, Chapinero is a Bogota highlight you can't miss.
 Bogota’s hipster center, Chapinero is teeming with unique cafes and restaurants, bars playing live Colombian music, and people just chilling out.
 It’s also home to one of Bogota’s centers of gastronomy, Zona-G, an area that offers numerous fine-dining options.
 While you’re in the neighborhood, be sure to stop by Iglesia Nuestra Senora de Lourdes, a stunning church dating back to 1875.
 Boasting beautiful stained glass images and immaculately preserved Gothic architecture, you would be remiss to pass on experiencing this gorgeous cultural landmark.
 Reach out to our local travel experts to trace your route through Chapinero!

-Bogota’s decriminalization of graffiti has given Colombian artists free reign of the streets.
-Murals and graffiti art now cover nearly every street corner in Bogota’s up and coming neighborhoods of La Candelaria and Chapinero.
+Bogota’s decriminalization of graffiti has given Colombian artists free of the streets.
+Murals and graffiti art now cover nearly every street corner in Bogota’s up-and-coming neighborhoods of La Candelaria and Chapinero.
 Whether you’re visiting Bogota alone or as part of a larger Colombian itinerary, you can’t miss out on this beautiful art!

 After freshening up from your daytime adventures, get ready to embrace Bogota’s famed nightlife.
 Stick around Chapinero and party into the wee hours.
 Theatron, inspired by Chapinero’s LGBTQ+ heritage, is one of the biggest gay clubs in the world and can accommodate up to 5,000 people on any given night!
 The tunes are always popping, the people are friendly, and there are always plenty of drinks to go around—so make sure your Hero incorporates a visit into your complete Colombia itinerary.